South Deccan Plateau dry deciduous forests

 The South Deccan Plateau dry deciduous forests is a tropical dry forest ecoregion in southern India.
 The ecoregion lies in the southernmost portion of the Deccan Plateau, and includes the southernmost portion of the Eastern Ghats.

 The ecoregion lies in the rain shadow of the Western Ghats, and receives most of its rainfall with the June–September southwest monsoon.
 It is characterized by tall trees that drop their leaves during the dry winter and spring months.
 Much of the forest has been degraded through over-use, and thorn forests and shrub thickets are common.
 To the north and east, the dry deciduous forests transition to the drier Deccan thorn scrub forests.

 Flora

 These forests have three stories, with an upper canopy at 15–25 m, an understory at 10–15 m, and undergrowth at 3–5 m.
 Trees are draped in lianas in denser, mature forests.
-The vegetation is characterized by Albizia amara, Anogeissus latifolia, Boswellia serrata, Cassia fistula, Chloroxylon swietenia, Dalbergia latifolia, Diospyros montana, Hardwickia binata, Pterocarpus marsupium, Senegalia catechu, Shorea talura, Sterospermum personatum, Terminalia bellirica, Terminalia paniculata, and Terminalia elliptica.
+The vegetation is characterized by Albizia amara, Anogeissus latifolia, Boswellia serrata, Cassia fistula, Chloroxylon swietenia, Dalbergia latifolia, Diospyros montana, Hardwickia binata, Pterocarpus marsupium, Senegalia catechu, Anthoshorea roxburghii, Stereospermum colais, Terminalia bellirica, Terminalia paniculata, and Terminalia elliptica.
 Sal found here is used for railway sleepers and house construction while teak, a durable timber, is used for ship building and furniture.
 Sandalwood (Santalum album) is used for perfume and semal for toys.